davestearns/sessions/README.md

 }
 ```

+The `.BeginSession()` method will add an `Authorization` header to the response containing the value `Bearer <token-string>`.
+The `<token-string>` will be a base64-encoded version of the newly-generated session token.
+The session ID portion of the token is a series of crypto-random bytes, the length of which is controlled by the `idLength` parameter passed to `sessions.NewManager`.
+The token also contains an HMAC signature of the ID, which is generated using one of your signing keys.

+Clients should hold on to this `Authorization` response header value and send it back to the server with all subsequent requests.
+The `.GetState()` method described below will extract the session token from the `Authorization` request header, verify it, and fetch the associated state from the store.
+If the client attempted to modify the token, the HMAC signature verification will fail, an the token will be considered invalid.

+This package uses the `Authorization` header instead of a cookie to avoid [CSRF attacks](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)).
+Since `Authorization` headers are not handled automatically by the browser, they are not susceptible to typical CSRF attacks, but they do require some client-side JavaScript to receive the response header value, and include that value in the `Authorization` header on all subsequent requests.

 For strategies on how you can share your global `Manager` instance with your handler functions see [Sharing Values with Go Handlers](https://drstearns.github.io/tutorials/gohandlerctx/).

 ### Getting Session State